flotpython/webintro/notebooks/51-jquery.md

 ![](../media/cdnjs-paste.png)
 <!-- #endregion -->

+it is easy to import the library from your own html documents

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## digression$^2$
 <!-- #endregion -->

 real applications will use more sophisticated tools to deal with dependencies
 most popular being essentially `npm` and/or `yarn`
-that we will cover briefly later on
+that we will cover briefly in the optional material

 however `cdnjs` remains quite convenient
 if you use only a handful of 3rd party tools